A quantum hamiltonian simulation benchmark

-We now analyze the effect of noise on the circuit and show how measuring the QUES allows the circuit fidelity to be extracted.
+Under the global depolarized error model, we now analyze the effect of noise on the circuit and show how measuring the QUES allows the circuit fidelity to be extracted.
 Prior work has made use of a combination of quantum and classical computation to obtain the circuit fidelity $\alpha$.
-Such analysis relies on the possibility of evaluating the noiseless bit-string probability $p(U_A,x)$ classically, given $U_A$ and $x$, e.g., via tensor network contraction~\cite{VillalongaLyakhBoixoEtAl2020}.
+Such analysis relies on the possibility of evaluating the noiseless bitstring probability $p(U_A,x)$ classically, given $U_A$ and $x$, e.g., via tensor network contraction~\cite{VillalongaLyakhBoixoEtAl2020}.
 This enabled the estimation of $\alpha$ from measurements of cross-entropy, referred to as XEB in this setting~\cite{BoixoIsakovSmelyanskiyEtAl2018,AruteAryaBabbushEtAl2019}.
 We adapt this approach to the Hamiltonian simulation problem by defining a system linear cross-entropy score (sXES):

-The prefix ``system'' is added because the ancilla qubit is fixed to be the $\ket{0}$ state in the definition of $p(U_A, x),p_\expl(U_A,x)$, and the $\ket{x}$ state belongs to the system register.
-In order to connect to the problem of generating heavy weight samples later, our definition of sXES excludes the bit-string $0^n$.
+The prefix `system' is added because the ancilla qubit is fixed to be the $\ket{0}$ state in the definition of $p(U_A, x),p_\expl(U_A,x)$, and the $\ket{x}$ state belongs to the system register.
+In order to connect to the problem of generating heavy weight samples later, our definition of sXES excludes the bitstring $0^n$.
+This is necessary also since the statistical properties of the bitstring $0^n$ are different from those of the bitstrings in the system register.
 Taking the expectation with respect to the distribution of $U_A$, and rearranging \cref{eqn:succ-prob-fidelity} then gives an expression for the circuit fidelity:

 This expression holds for any ensemble of random matrices, and relies only on the assumption that the noise model is depolarizing.

 Once the probability distribution of $U_A$ is specified (e.g., the Haar measure~\cite{MehtaRM2004}), the only term in $\alpha$ that requires a quantum computation is $\text{sXES}(U_A)$, and all other terms in Eq.~\eqref{eqn:circuit-fidelity-XES} can be evaluated classically.
 However, evaluation of the right-hand side of \cref{eqn:circuit-fidelity-XES} often requires a significant amount of classical computation when $n$ becomes large~\cite{BoixoIsakovSmelyanskiyEtAl2018}.